gomorpheus/morpheus-docs/integration_guides/Clouds/vmware/vmware_templates.rst

 ..
 NOTE:: Morpheus will sysprep images based on the "Force Guest Customizations" flag under the Virtual Image's settings when using DHCP.
 Ensure a sysprep has not been performed on the template if this flag is enabled or if using Static IPs/IP Pools when provisioning, which will always use Guest Customizations and trigger a sysprep.

+..
+IMPORTANT:: |morpheus| supports the use of SR-IOV network adapters with VMware Clouds.
+Windows images must have SR-IOV network drivers installed to work with this adapter type.
+If they do not, provisioning will fail.

 Creating a CentOS/RHEL 7 Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^